lontiplatform/martini-build-pipeline-aws/README.md

 ## SSM Parameter Store Configuration

-The pipelines rely on SSM Parameter Store to provide configuration to CodeBuild via a parameter that contains JSON.
+The pipelines rely on SSM Parameter Store to provide configuration to CodeBuild via parameters that contain JSON.

-At a minimum, ensure the following keys exist in the JSON (for the upload pipeline):
+For the **upload pipeline**, typical keys include:

 - `BASE_URL`
 - `MARTINI_ACCESS_TOKEN`